EngineersBox/Rust-Auto-Byte-Unpacking/README.md

 | Composite                   	| `composite [<target field> <struct name>]`                                        	| Parse bytes required for a given struct into the target field.
 Note that the struct must have<br>`byte_layout!{}` declared on it and `#[derive(Default)]` as `parse_bytes::<_,_>(tail)` is called to a default instance of it.                                                                  	|
 | Composite Array             	| `composite_vec [<target field> <num count field> <struct name>]`                  	| Read n structs into a `Vec<_>` in the target field.
 The number of structs read is specified by the<br>byte count field.
 Note that the struct must have `byte_layout!{}` declared on it and<br>`#[derive(Default)]` as `parse_bytes::<_,_>(tail)` is called to a default instance of it.         	|
 | Literal Composite Array     	| `composite_vec_lit [<target field> <int count> <struct name>]`                    	| Read n structs into a `Vec<_>` in the target field.
 The number of structs read is specified by the<br>literal integer provided.
 Note that the struct must have `byte_layout!{}` declared on it and<br>`#[derive(Default)]` as `parse_bytes::<_,_>(tail)` is called to a default instance of it. 	|

+### Endianness

+When specifying endianness, with a layout, there are three to choose from:

+* `Big`
+* `Small`
+* `Native`

+You will need to provide these according to the desired byte ordering.
+Note that single bytes (`u8`) do not need to provide it as it doesn't change the read.

 ## Walkthrough